mindspore-ai/docs/tutorials/source_en/beginner/quick_start.md

 In model training, a complete training process (step) requires the following three steps:

 1. **Forward computation**: model predicts results (logits) and computes the prediction loss (loss) with the correct label (label).
-2. **Backpropagation**: Using an automatic differentiation mechanism, the gradients of the model parameters (parameters) with respect to the loss are automatically computed.
+2. **Backpropagation**: Using an automatic differentiation mechanism, the gradients of the loss with respect to the model parameters are automatically computed.
 3. **Parameter optimization**: update the parameters with the gradients.

 To implement the steps above using MindSpore's functional automatic differentiation mechanism: